The Repurposed Computer Project

 A great way to update research laboratory computers not on a regular replacement schedule!

 A percentage of computers retrieved as part of the Computer Replacement Project are made available to departments as part of the Repurposed Computer Project.
-Researchers have first choice of purchasing additional computers from among the best machines undergoing replacement at four years of service – the computers are re-imaged with Windows 10 Education and have two years of full support for a one-time fee of $125.
+Researchers have first choice of purchasing additional computers from among the best machines undergoing replacement at four years of service.
+The repurposed computers are re-imaged with Windows 10 Education and have two years of full support for a one-time fee of $125.
 This is an excellent opportunity for researchers to replace aging laboratory computers with newer Windows 10 machines at reasonable cost.

 Click Repurposed Computer Project for detailed information.

 For help obtaining a repurposed computer for research, please contact Janet Keener at 94142 or the ITS HelpDesk at 94648.

 Extended support for Windows 7 Enterprise by Microsoft is scheduled to end on January 14, 2020.
 In many instances, it will be possible to upgrade Windows 7 machines to Windows 10.
 If you are interested in an in-place upgrade and are concerned about older software that may not work with Windows 10, we can evaluate your application with Microsoft's Application Compatibility Toolkit.
 The ACT will enable most older applications to successfully run in Windows 10.